MBarc/NasaJobFinder/README.md

 ### Step 1.)

-  Download this repostiory and navigate to NasaJobFinder directory.
+  Download this repostiory and navigate to NasaJobFinder directory via Terminal or Command Prompt.

 ### Step 2.)